What to know about flooded basement Restoration

 Often when looking for a new home it is a good idea to examine the basement to see if the signs of flooding are visible.
 Stained dry wall and base moldings are a sure give away and stains in the exterior walls as well are indicators of flooding issues.
 If you love the house a candid conversation with the owners is warranted and often the fix can be as simple as adding a bit of soil around the perimeter of home and adjusting the gutters.
 Other times the compromises to the drain system and foundation can cost thousands to repair.

-Many homes require a repair of adding a sump pump or a sump pump backup system.
+Many homes require a repair of adding a sump pump or a sump pump backup system, to prevent flooding.
 Others have sewer drain systems that are compromised from foundations shifting over the years or tree roots having entered and clogged the pipes.
 It is very common to experience a flooded basement if it requires any of the fore mentioned services.

 Once the horror of discovering that your basement has flooded, the first thing to do is consider your safety.
 Water and electricity do not mix and quickly walking into water could cost your life.
 If water is high enough to have reached any outlets the water could be electrified.
 Even if water is not high there is the concern of extension cords and electronics wires resting in standing water.